Applications Open in Fall 2023

-Project: “The Twentieth Annual Youth Honor Band” workshop and performance – This band of 65-85 high school student musicians will work with top professional musicians, an expert guest conductor, and have an opportunity to perform a live concert with the Rockford Wind Ensemble, all at no cost to the participating students.
+Project: RWE Twenty-First Annual Youth Honor Band – This band of 65-85 high school student musicians will work with top professional musicians, an expert guest conductor, and have an opportunity to perform a live concert with the Rockford Wind Ensemble, all at no cost to the participating students.

 The Arc of Winnebago, Boone, Ogle counties

 Project: “Project Art” – This program serves individuals with intellectual and developmental disabilities with guided art sessions, skill-building art instruction, and entrepreneurship opportunities.

 Village of Mt.
 Morris

 Project: Mt.
 Morris Jamboree – Attendees will experience a wide variety of quality music, free of charge, on Friday evenings from 7-9pm on the beautiful, historic Village Square during the summer of 2023.

 Project: Rockford New Words 2023 – In its eighth year, Rockford New Words presents ten new works written for performance by writers from Rockford and around the world.
 Accepted forms include spoken word poetry, raps, plays, storytelling, and monologues.
 This unique event offers each writer a royalty for the rights to perform their work, providing local writers the opportunity to have their work presented to the public alongside the work of national and international writers.